-Fig. 850 Population, socio-economic weight and connections in a radius of 1000 km.
+Fig. 859 Population, socio-economic weight and connections in a radius of 1000 km^a number of socio-economic factors.

-Fig. 850 gives a global impression of the population of central Europe in 1996, with the highest densities shown along the Rhine.
-This figure also shows those centres that score highly in a large number of socio-economic factors.
 The highest scores are for London, Paris and Milan.
 Centres of secondary importance are Brussels, Frankfurt and Munich.
 Amsterdam and Rotterdam are aligned with a large number of centres of tertiary importance.
-The beginnings of a 21st century network, with a mesh width of approximately 100 kmG are also visible in this figure.
+The beginnings of a 21st century network, with a mesh width of approximately 100 km are also visible in this figure.
 Southern Europe and the large population of eastern Europe are attempting to join this economic network.
-Railways parallel to the northern and western coasts form a forerunner and starting point for, what is still, a hypothetical 300 km grid (see Fig. 847.74
+Railways parallel to the northern and western coasts form a forerunner and starting point for, what is still, a hypothetical 300 km grid (see Fig. 856.
 The Netherlands is situated in the corner of this grid, as a terminal with main ports for transfer to air and water.